-We maintain our books in local currency: U.S. dollars for Power of the Dream and for Genetic Immunity, Inc. in the United States and the Hungarian Forint for Vidatech and Gentic Immunity, Kft in Hungary.
-Our operations are conducted primarily outside of the United States through Vidatech and Gentic Immunity, Kft., our wholly-owned subsidiaries.
+We maintain our books in local currency: U.S. dollars for Power of the Dream and for Genetic Immunity, Inc. in the United States and the Hungarian Forint for Vidatech and Genetic Immunity, Kft in Hungary.
+Our operations are conducted primarily outside of the United States through Vidatech and Genetic Immunity, Kft., our wholly-owned subsidiaries.
 As a result, fluctuations in currency exchange rates may significantly affect our sales, profitability and financial position when the foreign currencies, primarily the Hungarian Forint, of our international operations are translated into U.S. dollars for financial reporting.
-During 2012, the Hungarian Forint has fluctuated between HUF 240 and HUF 177 to the U.S. dollar.
+During 2013, the Hungarian Forint has fluctuated between HUF 240 and HUF 205 to the U.S. dollar.
 In addition, we are also subject to currency fluctuation risk with respect to certain foreign currency denominated receivables and payables.
-Although we cannot predict the extent to which currency fluctuations may or will affect our business and financial position, there is a risk that such fluctuations will have an adverse impact on our sales, profits and financial position.
+Although we cannot predict the extent to which currency fluctuations may or will affect our business and financial position.
 Because differing portions of our revenues and costs are denominated in foreign currency, movements could impact our margins by, for example, decreasing our foreign revenues when the dollar strengthens and not correspondingly decreasing our expenses.
 We do not currently hedge our currency exposure.
 In the future, we may engage in hedging transactions to mitigate foreign exchange risk.